waynieoaks/LSPDFR-BG-Dispatch/README.md

 # BGDispatch for LSPDFR
-BGDispatch provides similar functionality to some other mods, such as "More Radio Chatter" or "X-Scanner" with the exception that this has be written from the ground up to work alongside LSPDFR, GarmmarPolice and Immersive Dispatch for a more round audio experience...
+BGDispatch provides similar functionality to some other great audio mods, such as "More Radio Chatter" or "X-Scanner".
+It has been written from the ground up to work alongside LSPDFR, GrammarPolice and Immersive Dispatch for a more joined up, emmersive audio experience...

-Current features:
+## Current features:
 - None - I have not written it yet!

-Planned features:
+## Planned features:
 - Replace the police radio background chatter to make it seem more realistic
 - Attempts to keep variety by not playing the same audio file if recently played
 - Uses real audio files from real police channels carefully selected to be generic and remain lore freindly without revealing any personal data from real calls